 This Year’s Book!

-The author resides on Long Island and is available to talk at our author events.
+The author was raised on Long Island and is available to speak at our author event on Sunday, April 19.

 Combining mystery, romance, history, and magical realism, the novel will attract a broad range of readers.

 The subject matter lends itself to many related historical programs, lectures, and trips.